 Location: Isabel de Torres is a mountain in Puerto Plata, about 3 h 30 m NNW from Santo Domingo.

-Launching Spot Altitude AGL [m]: 310
+Launch Altitude AGL [m]: 310

 Description: Isabel de Torres is a mountain isolated from the Septentrional Range, which runs E-W about 10 km S of the takeoff.
-Facing ENE, we see the Atlantic Ocean and the moist plains of the northern coast.
+Facing ESE, we see the Atlantic Ocean and the moist plains of the northern coast.

 This is a very popular mountain because it has a funicular taking tourists to the top, which happens to be a National Park.
 Despite these facilities, there is no suitable takeoff on the summit, so we rather have a 20 minutes walk to a spot in the middle of the mountain, and let thermals do the rest of the job.